Melbourne suffers injury scare one week out from Grand Final

-MELBOURNE has been hit with an injury scare a week out from its Grand Final with small forward Charlie Spargo forced out of training with an ankle concern.
+MELBOURNE has been hit with an injury scare a week out from its Grand Final, with small forward Charlie Spargo jarring his ankle during training.

+But the club says Spargo is not in any doubt for the premiership decider with the Western Bulldogs and is expected to take part in its next training session.

 Spargo was tackled in a drill on Saturday night as the club trained under lights and had his leg twisted.
 The incident was not in during the match simulation and he did not have the ankle iced.